ankane/the-ultimate-guide-to-ruby-timeouts/README.md

 [HipChat::Client, HipChat::Room, HipChat::User].each { |c| c.default_timeout(1) }
 ```

-Raises:
+Raises

 - `Net::OpenTimeout` on connect timeout
 - `Net::ReadTimeout` on read timeout

 ### firebase

-No official support yet, but this does the job.
+No official support yet, but this does the job

 ```ruby
 firebase = Firebase::Client.new(url)